 Download Dataset

-we are going to use a dataset from Kaggle.
+We are going to use a dataset from Kaggle.
 The sentences are annotated with the BIO-schema.

 df_data = pd.read_csv("ner_dataset.csv",sep=",",encoding="latin1").fillna(method='ffill')